 Georgian food is so incredibly delicious but few people know of its many iterations beyond the realms of khachapuri and khinkali.
-One of my absolute favourite Georgian dishes, for example, is shkmeruli — a decadent chicken dish cooked in a garlic cream sauce.
-Originally hailing from the Racha region of southeastern Georgia, this chicken dish is fairly ubiquitous on restaurant menus throughout the country.
+One of my absolute favourite Georgian dishes, for example, is shkmeruli — a decadent chicken dish cooked in a garlic milk sauce.
+Originally hailing from the Racha region of northwestern Georgia, this chicken dish is fairly ubiquitous on restaurant menus throughout the country.
 However, if you want to learn to make this flavourful chicken at home, then make sure to follow my shkmeruli recipe for a delicious dish that’s easy enough to make for a weeknight dinner.

 Unlike many other Georgian dishes, there are actually very few iterations of shkmeruli and most every recipe only contains a small handful of ingredients.
 Because of this, you’re going to want to make sure that you have the best quality ingredients possible in order to make the best version of this shkmeruli recipe possible.
 So make sure to get that good, free-range chicken and splurge on the tasty butter – it will be worth it!